Hospitals still ration medical N95 masks as stockpiles swell

 NIOSH was not actively promoting the new mask producers, Howard wrote, saying that “to avoid the perception of inequitable treatment and because of the dynamic production landscape, we have not posted information on our website regarding respirator availability.”

 Howard, through an agency spokesperson, declined a request for an interview.
-In a statement, NIOSH also acknowledged “a supply and demand disconnect” exists and said it is working with FEMA and other federal agencies, as well as online sales platforms like Amazon.com Inc., to better connect purchasers with U.S.-made mask producers.
+In a statement, NIOSH also acknowledged “a supply and demand disconnect” exists and said it is working to better connect purchasers with U.S.-made masks.

-“How could this be happening?
-You have an obvious need, and you have a tremendous engine of supply,” said Tony Uphoff, president and CEO of Thomas, an online platform for product sourcing.
-Uphoff said that for decades the N95 market was stable, so when the virus upended the supply chain, procurement officers were unprepared to respond.

 Meanwhile, the U.S. finds itself in a paradox.
 The more N95s are rationed to alleviate a perceived shortage, the fewer masks are actually reaching the front lines.

-Some procurement officers are loath to trust masks from unfamiliar suppliers.
-Others balk at federally approved domestic manufacturers, some of whom charge more than international makers.
-And adding new products into a hospital’s inventory can be tricky: Every health care worker must be fit-tested before using a new brand.

-“It’s not easy to pivot from one brand to another,” said Katie Dean, health care supply chain director at Stanford Health Care in California, where they are back to using one N95 mask per patient, as needed.

-Dr. Robert Hancock, an emergency room doctor and president of the Texas College of Emergency Room Physicians, said hospitals are taking risks by continuing to ration N95s, even when they have enough.
+Dr. Robert Hancock, an emergency room doctor and president of the Texas College of Emergency Physicians, said hospitals are taking risks by rationing N95s, even when they have enough.
 He said some doctors tell him they get one N95 mask every five to seven days.

 AP Medical Writer Linda A. Johnson in Fairless Hills, Pennsylvania, and AP writer Allen Breed in Raleigh, North Carolina, contributed to this report.